 This is 100km of excellent road.
 Very enjoyable.
 You’d easily make it in 1hr 15 but I kept stopping for photos.

-Especially once you pass the cement factory it’s pictureque.
+Especially once you pass the cement factory it’s picturesque.
 Cattle herded by kids, gazelles grazing, a watering hole directly at the road (dry now).
 Lots of beautiful acacia trees and hills.

-A word on fuel: The last Shell before Voi on this entire route is 10km to Oloitoktok.
+A word on fuel: The Shell is 10km to Oloitoktok.
 I ignored it, as I was in full swing, thinking that Oloitoktok must have a Petrol Station.

 Now, Oloitoktok town itself is sadly totally underwhelming.
 I got harassed while fuelling by some kids on bodas chewing miraa.
 Maybe the lunch places were closed because it’s Sunday?
 What I hoped would be a nice lunch break ended up a 1min maps check at National Oil.
 I got biscuits just before the tarmac ends (Oil Lybia in Laset).